gwilcox019/PPSE/Modulateur/rapport_projet.md

 We first tested if our decoding performances were still correct.
 As mentionned, because we changed the structure of the code, we used an earlier simulation as a comparison point.
 We could see that both without and with threads had the same decoding performances as before, meaning our code is still correct.
 ![correct](<FINAL GRAPHS/threads/error/hard.jpg>)

 We then compared the time spent for simulating one frame, as well as the throughput of one frame.
-Both went up for the thread version, although it is not 6 times faster, presumably because of the locks slowdown.
+The time went down and throughput increased for the thread version, although it is not exactly 6 times faster, presumably because of the locks slowdown.
 ![speed](thread_speed.jpg)
 ![throughput](thread_throughput.jpg)